WebDevJasonCameron/Learning_PowerShell/Readme.md

 # Readme

+## 2022 10 11 | PS1 Not Liking

+I know PS1 is suppose to be amazing for Win users.
+I don't like it.
+It isn't a language to me.
+It feels really exclusionary.
+I also know, I need to understand this programming odity to fix some really fustrating things within the networks.
+Going home to learn this is far from fun.
+I'd rather be building some stuff with python, java or almost anything else.
+I guess that's why I know this is probably the right thing to do.
+I don't want to be doing it, LOL.

+---

 ## 2022 10 10 | Work time

 Most of the work in this will be done during work.
 As such, I won't be able to send my stuff to Git

+---

 ## 2022 10 07 | 2nd Day